Year Released: 2001

 Equally effective is the glimpse of Vichy France, the so-called free zone where the government of France collaborated with the Axis powers from July 1940 until August 1944.
 A schoolmaster who uses his position as an official collaborator is particularly loathsome.
 It is difficult to decide which is more repugnant, his pious speech on the virtues of collaboration with the Nazis, or his use of his position to curry the sexual favors of local women.

-During this time of economic stress, these World War II epic films remind us of the much worse times mankind has lived and suffered through.
+As a counterpoint to our age of 24-hours-a-day televised crises, these World War II epic films remind us of the much worse times mankind has lived and suffered through.
 Catherine Gray exposes us to some of those tragedies, but it pulls some of its punches and fails to leave us with the haunting quality of some other films depicting that era.

 Here are links to some of the best: